-In many Uzbekistan homes, richly colored, beautifully designed carpets act as decorative and functional centerpieces.
+In many Uzbek homes, richly colored, beautifully designed carpets act as decorative and functional centerpieces.
 Khomid Zukhurutdinov, together with his artisans at the Al Khabib Carpet Shop in Bukhara, produce heirloom-quality hand-knotted silk and wool carpets in traditional, centuries-old styles.

-The style now known as Bukhara was originally called Tekke, with origins extending beyond the borders of Uzbekistan to include parts of what are currently Pakistan, Turkmenistan and other regions.
+The style now known as Bukhara was originally called Tekke, with origins extending beyond the borders of Uzbekistan to include parts of what is currently Pakistan, Turkmenistan, and other regions.
 Over time, after the rugs became associated with weavers in Bukhara, the carpets took on the name of the city.
 This style of carpet is characterized by deep reds, purples, and brown—colors whose sources are all-natural pigments derived from pomegranates and onion skins, for example.
 Symmetrical patterns of repeated oval or diamond shaped motifs, forged in dazzling color, are characteristic of Zukhurutdinov’s carpets.

 Zukhurutdinov and his team researches the traditional art of nomadic weaving and specializes in the reproduction of the best hand-made nomadic rugs and kilims, using pure, high quality wool and silk and organic, locally sourced dyes.
 Because of their incredibly soft piles, these textiles are prized not only regionally, but also around the globe.